Don’t Get Swept Up In An Emotional Bidding Frenzy and Forgo Home Inspection

 - The lot, including drainage away from buildings, slopes and natural vegetation

-- Overall opinion of structural integrity of the buildings
+- Overall opinion of the structural integrity of the buildings

 - Common areas (in the case of a condominium/strata or co-operative)